 Severe hearing loss is defined as hearing loss that falls between 71 and 90 decibels.
 With severe hearing loss, you can only hear people who are standing next to you and speaking very loudly.

 Hearing loss measured at 91 decibels and higher is considered profound hearing loss.
 These individuals are unable to hear loud speech or the everyday sounds around them.

-If you suffer from any form of hearing loss, call or text McDonald Hearing Services at 616-773-2362 to set up an appointment and discuss treatment options.
+If you suffer from any form of hearing loss, call or text McDonald Audiology & Hearing Health Care at 616-773-2362 to set up an appointment and discuss treatment options.